 Peacham has many public buildings that serve the different community needs.
-They include:

-Town Hall (including gymnasium and tennis court)
+They include: Town Hall (including gymnasium and tennis court) Roller Barn Fire House Cemetery Tool Shed School Town Garage

-Roller Barn

-Fire House

-Cemetery Tool Shed

-Old Town Clerk's Office

-School

-Town Garage

 Peacham's public buildings are vitally important to the functioning of town government and must be maintained and upgraded periodically.
-Recent expansion of the fire station is one example.

-Evolving issues center on the Town Hall (gymnasium access) repainting, crowding at the Town Garage, the possible need for a Sand Storage Shed and a recycling shed, and improvements to the tennis court.
+Evolving issues center on the Town Hall (gymnasium access), crowding at the Town Garage, and the possible need for a Sand Storage Shed.
 To an increasing extent, the town depends on the generosity of the Peacham Congregational Church for town events.
 A plan for future town facilities is needed and should be reflected in a realistic capital budget.
 Such a plan should take into account state and federal guidelines and standards, growing demands of town organizations and commissions and the need for functional offices and meeting space.